-Room deposit The accepted residence hall student is required to pay the \$50 deposit before a room is assigned or occupied.
-Dates by which deposit must be made or notification of cancellation given are September 1, December 1, March 1, and May 1.
-These relate to the term (fall, winter, spring, summer) for which initial registration is effective.
+Room and damage deposits The accepted residence hall student is required to pay a \$100 nonrefundable (except as provided in Section IV of the Residential License Agreement) room reservation deposit, which must be accompanied by a properly signed and executed Residential License Agreement before a room is assigned or occupied.
+In addition, a \$50 room damage and cleaning deposit is required and is refundable according to the provisions listed under Section II of the Residential License Contract.
 Further details are published in the Student Handbook.
-Loan contracts, grants, scholarships, or other kinds of financial aid are not accepted in lieu of this deposit.
+Loan contracts, grants, scholarships, or other kinds of financial aid are not accepted in lieu of these deposits.

-International students An international applicant (other than Canadian) on a student visa is required to make an advance deposit of \$1,250.
+International students An international applicant (other than Canadian) on a student visa is required to make an advance deposit of \$1,740.
 All international students must furnish evidence of additional resources to finance the expenses of the education planned.
 Because international students do not qualify for loans and grants listed under Student Aid, parents or sponsors are responsible for making payments in accordance with the financial practices of the University.
 A Financial Information Form is available from the Office of Admissions.
-The student must obtain the proper signatures on the form and file it with the Student Aid and Finance Office before clearance can be given for the issuance of an I-20 form.
+The student must obtain the proper signatures on the form and file it with the Admissions Office before clearance can be given for the issuance of an I-20 form.
 Under the "bursary plan" of the Seventh-day Adventist church, international students may apply for financial aid through the treasurer of their division.
 Undergraduate students accepted under this plan receive funds matching the church division funds up to 25 percent of the cost of tuition.
 Employment in the United States is subject to the regulations of the Immigration and Naturalization Service.